jju/stubbl/seasons/gcx/week06.md

 Sabah, star of the Dynamo, the lynchpin of their offense, was taken out by a blitz before the ball hit the ground, but they managed to bring a 2-0 lead into halftime.
 By midway through the second half the Hounds were reduced to a 5-player lineup.
 The final score does not indicate what a laugher this one was, but if this is a playoff matchup the Dynamo might not get so lucky.
 GH 2 - KD 3

 The Spectres and Vagabonds traded TDs throughout and it came down to a matter of possession timing that put the Vagabonds on top in one of their best matches in recent memory.
+The Vagabonds are having their best offensive season ever with a TD/GP rate over pi.
 ZV 5 - DS 4

 OM - AR Win for either puts them on top of their division